AmyHudson/AmyHudson/README.md

 ###
 I'm interested in how climate and ecosystems interact across space and time.
-In my current position as a research ecologist with the USDA's Agricultural Research Service, I focus on how climate impacts the spread of arthropod-borne livestock diseases.
+In my current position as a research ecologist with the USDA's Agricultural Research Service, I explore how climate impacts the spread of arthropod-borne livestock diseases.